MetaMask/metamask-docs/developer-tools/dashboard/index.md

 usage, and accessing account and billing information.

 <Banner>
 Don't have an API key?
-Sign up for our free plan and start using the Infura service!
+Sign up for a free plan and start using the Infura service!
 </Banner>

 Select one of the cards below to learn more about using the dashboard.